 In the sections of the guide focusing on print materials, the "location" provides the call number for a work.
 Clicking on the title takes a user to the relevant entry in the catalog.
-Materials held at the Lansing library will be identified with an “L,” those at Auburn Hills will have an “AH,” those at Grand Rapids will have a “GR,” those at Ann Arbor will have an “AA,” and those at Tampa Bay will have a “TB,” but remember that students may order materials from other campuses through the library catalog website.
+Materials held at the Lansing library will be identified with an “L”, those at Auburn Hills will have an “AH”, and those at Grand Rapids will have a “GR”, and those at Tampa Bay will have a “TB”, but remember that students may order materials from other campuses through the library catalog website.
 Where possible, guide sections about statutes link to the appropriate law.
 Also, many of the titles listed here are also mentioned in our Preparing for Law School LibGuide; that guide differs from this one in that it was not designed for Introduction to Law specifically, but many more related resources can be found in that guide if the researcher desires.

 And please contact us if you have any questions or need further guidance.